 Verizon recently acquired businesses selling vehicle telematics services including Verizon Connect UK Limited and its subsidiaries.
 These entities are being integrated into Verizon processes and systems including those outlined above.

-This modern slavery statement relates to the financial year ending 31 December 2019 and has been approved on 29 June 2020 by the boards of directors of each of Verizon UK Holding Limited, Verizon UK Financing Limited, Verizon European Holdings Limited, Verizon UK Limited, Verizon International Limited, MK International Limited and Verizon Connect UK Limited for publication in accordance with Section 54(1) of the Modern Slavery Act 2015.
-The statement is executed by Clare Aitkenhead as a director of each of those companies.
+This modern slavery statement relates to the financial year ending 31 December 2020 and has been approved on 11 January 2020 by the board of directors of Verizon Australia Pty Limited for publication in accordance with the Modern Slavery Act 2018 (Cth).
+The statement is executed by Darren Day as a director of this entity.